2.1Sources and triggers for investigations

 Now, problems can be discovered through a variety of novel and increasingly proactive ways, and can arise from both internal and external sources.

 The concerns in the United States are similar.
 The Department of Justice (DOJ) and the Securities and Exchange Commission (SEC) have stated in their Resource Guide to the Foreign Corrupt Practices Act (FCPA) that they will be less likely to prosecute an acquirer that conducts effective pre-transactional due diligence, remediates, folds the acquired entity into its compliance programme and voluntarily discloses the conduct.
-Recently, US Deputy Assistant Attorney General Matthew Miner stated that the DOJ’s revised FCPA Corporate Enforcement Policy (providing for a presumption of a declination of prosecution with disgorgement of ill-gotten gains, assuming no aggravating circumstances, for companies that voluntarily disclose, fully co-operate and fully remediate) would apply to acquirers in a merger or acquisition.
+In 2018, US Deputy Assistant Attorney General Matthew Miner stated that the DOJ’s revised FCPA Corporate Enforcement Policy (providing for a presumption of a declination of prosecution with disgorgement of ill-gotten gains, assuming no aggravating circumstances, for companies that voluntarily disclose, fully co-operate and fully remediate) would apply to acquirers in a merger or acquisition.
+In March 2019, the DOJ formally codified this policy.
+Further, while declinations under the FCPA Corporate Enforcement Policy are usually public and come with a statement of facts, Mr Miner recently said, in remarks he delivered at the American Bar Association’s Third Global White Collar Crime Institute Conference, that ‘there may be instances where a company self-discloses and [the DOJ] decide[s] a public declination is neither necessary nor warranted’.
+He noted that ‘if a company self-discloses misconduct that was discovered in the context of a merger or acquisition, and [prosecutors] determine that the conduct and financial impact was de minimis, [the DOJ] may be open to a company’s request that [the DOJ not] disclose the declination’.
 Without delving into the pros and cons of voluntary disclosure, US law enforcement and regulatory agencies generally treat acquirers similarly even when the disclosure does not relate to potential FCPA violations, but to other issues such as money laundering and trade sanctions.

 Ironically, for companies straining to deliver strong due diligence, flagging issues of concern in clear, contemporaneous records at the primary due diligence stage may pose a significant danger.
 That record may create disclosable evidence of a company’s state of knowledge and awareness, or the fact it was on notice, at a material time, and in the absence of an adequate investigative response, this record itself may assist in incriminating the company despite the positive steps taken to identify the issue in the first instance.